800 University WaySpartanburg, SC 293031-864-503-5000

 Each semester, signs are posted around campus noting when advisement and registration begins.
 You may also consult the USC Upstate website.

-Change of Major forms are available in the JCBE Office of Student Services(The George, room 210).
+4. How do I change my major?Change of Major forms are available in the JCBE Office of Student Services(The George, room 210).
 When complete, bring the form to The George room 210 to obtain the Associate Dean's signature.
 The Change of Major form should then be taken to the new department/division.

-There are several ways/reasons for withdrawing from a class or completely withdrawing from the University.
+5. How do I withdraw from a class or from the University?There are several ways/reasons for withdrawing from a class or completely withdrawing from the University.
 Below is an explanation of the different ways/reasons.
 You may also consult your catalog.

 Course withdrawal is allowed after late registration until the last day to drop without penalty (the last day of the tenth week of the regular semester) through VIP, with a grade of "W" recorded on the permanent record.
 For classes that earn a "W", the semester hours for the course will not be included in the hours attempted, grade point average or any other totals.
 During summer sessions or other shortened terms, students are allowed to withdraw from a course before 72 percent to the total number of class days.